-On 14 February 2022, the Company along with the Private Fund provided Collegium Pharmaceutical, Inc. (Nasdaq: COLL), a biopharmaceutical company focused on developing and commercialising new medicines for responsible pain management ("Collegium"), with a commitment to enter into a new senior secured term loan agreement for \$650 million.
+On 14 February 2022, the Company along with the Private Fund provided Collegium Pharmaceutical, Inc. (Nasdaq:COLL), a biopharmaceutical company focused on developing and commercialising new medicines for responsible pain management ("Collegium"), with a commitment to enter into a new senior secured term loan agreement for \$650 million.

 On 22 March 2022, proceeds from the new loan were used to fund Collegium's acquisition of BDSI as well as repay the outstanding debt of Collegium and BDSI.
 At closing, the Company and its subsidiaries invested \$325 million in a single drawing.

 The four-year loan will have \$100 million in amortisation payments during the first year and the remaining \$550 million balance will amortize in equal quarterly installments.
-The loan will mature in March 2026 and bears interest at 3-month LIBOR plus 7.50 per cent. per annum subject to a 1.20 per cent. floor along with a one-time additional consideration of 2.00 per cent. of the loan amount paid upon signing and a one-time additional consideration of 1.00 per cent. of the loan amount paid at funding.
+The loan will mature in March 2026 and bears interest at 3-month LIBOR plus 7.5 per cent. per annum subject to a 1.2 per cent. floor along with a one-time additional consideration of 2 per cent. of the loan amount paid upon signing and a one-time additional consideration of 1 per cent. of the loan amount paid at funding.
+On 23 June 2023, the Company and the Private Fund entered into an amendment which modified the loan interest rate to 3-month SOFR plus 7.50 per cent.

-Collegium currently markets Xtampza ER, an abuse-deterrent, extended-release, oral formulation of oxycodone and Nucynta (tapentadol), a centrally acting synthetic analgesic.
+Collegium currently markets Xtampza ER, an abuse-deterrent, extended-release, oral formulation of oxycodone, Nucynta (tapentadol), a centrally acting synthetic analgesic, and Belbuca (buprenorphine buccal film), for chronic pain management.